websmith/websmith/README.md

 While I've worked with many languages over the years (PHP, Elm, C++, and more), I've recently focused more heavily on Javascript and JS based frameworks including React, Angular, Next.js, and, of course, everyone's favorite - Typescript.

-While I love to code, I'm equally as passionate about team development, documentation writing, code reviews, code pairing, and strategic planning.
+While I love to code, I'm equally as passionate about team development, writing exceptional documentation, code reviews/pairing, and strategic planning.

 ## 🧮 Numbers and such